Rob-Rogers/gopost/README.md

 - **Flexible Configuration**: Supports specifying multiple log files and custom post variables through a configuration file.

 ## Configuration
 The program reads its configuration from a file named `post.cfg` located either in the current directory or in `/etc/cybersupervisor/`.
 The configuration file should be in JSON format, specifying the server URL, the HMAC secret for signing the data, and the log files to process.
 It supports multiple log files.
+Please ensure max file size defined does not exceed the size of your log files in program source.

 ### Example Configuration